-Any person over the age of 18 and possesses mental capacity may make a Will.
+Any person over the age of 18 and possesses mental capacity may make a will in Hong Kong.
 The mental capacity to execute a Will refers to ”Testamentary Capacity”, meaning that the testator has the ability to:

 Understand nature of the act and its effects